Kevin Maxwell

-Kevin Francis Herbert Maxwell (born 1959) is a British businessman.
+Kevin Francis Herbert Maxwell (born 20 February 1959) is a British businessman.
 In the 1990s, Maxwell was acquitted of charges relating to financial crimes connected with the business practices of his father, publishing tycoon Robert Maxwell.
 Formerly disqualified from being a company director, he has been declared bankrupt twice.
-He is co-founder of the thinktank Combating Jihadist Terrorism.

-Early life and education
+Early life

 Kevin Maxwell (born 1959) is the eighth child of Elisabeth (née Meynard), a French-born Holocaust scholar, and Robert Maxwell, a Czechoslovak-born British publishing tycoon.
 His father was Jewish and his mother was a French Protestant of Huguenot descent.
 Kevin is one of nine siblings (two of whom died in childhood).
 These include his older siblings Christine Maxwell, Isabel Maxwell, and Ian Maxwell along with his younger sister Ghislaine Maxwell.
 The family resided at Headington Hill Hall from 1960, where the offices of Robert Maxwell’s Pergamon Press were also located.

 Maxwell was educated at Marlborough College and Oxford University.